ghost9933/APES/README.md

 ## How to Use

-0. Install it using the command below:
+0. Under a Python 3.6 environment, install apes using the command below:
     ```
     pip install git+https://github.com/theblackcat102/APES.git
     ```